Niek23/rssreader/README.md

 # rssreader

 ## About
-RSS Reader provides the possibility blity to subscribe for various feeds, mark articles and filter them via API.
+RSS Reader provides the possibility to subscribe for various feeds, mark articles and filter them via API.

 ## Getting Started
 ### Prerequisites